 - We assume two processes and they interleave, i.e. only one of them can make a transition at a time.

 - n non-critical state

 - t trying to enter its critical state

 - c- in its critical state

-- each process behaves as: $n \to t \to c \to n \to t \to c \to ...$
+- each process behaves as: $n \rightarrow t \rightarrow c \rightarrow n \rightarrow t \rightarrow c \rightarrow ...$